Survey Results - Trainee feedback on Farrer & Co LLP

 The Lex 100 verdict on Farrer & Co LLP

 The firm: Farrer & Co is synonymous with the highest quality legal advice and service.
-Its clients present it with complex and varied challenges.
+Clients present the firm with complex and varied challenges.
 Whether that’s a complicated family trust issue, a multinational corporate transaction, or an emerging threat to their reputation, they need clear thinkers who can advise on the best solutions, fast thinkers when speed is of the essence and agile thinkers who can produce a fresh approach to get the job done.
-Superb client service sits at the heart of everything the firm does.
-They are modern lawyers with timeless values.

-The clients: Natural History Museum; The Prince’s Trust; PGA European Tour; Warwick University; Metro Bank; The FA and England Women’s Team; Motability; St Paul’s Girls’ School; BMJ Publishing Group; Great Ormond Street Hospital Charity.
+The clients: Natural History Museum; The Prince’s Trust; PGA European Tour; Warwick University; Metro Bank; The Football Association; Motability; St Paul’s Girls’ School; BMJ Publishing Group; Great Ormond Street Hospital Charity.

-A day in the life of… Kay Lubwika Bartlett, trainee, Farrer & Co LLP
+A day in the life of...
+Iman Kouchouk, trainee, Farrer & Co LLP

-12.00pm: Farrers is hosting a webinar on data breaches.
-Lawyers from Farrers are presenting alongside external specialists from a PR firm and a consultancy.
-A partner in the team has asked me to take a note of the key points discussed and then put together a summary to share with attendees after the event.
+12.00pm: Farrers is hosting a webinar on the impact of Covid-19 on employment law.
+Lawyers from Farrers are presenting alongside external experts from a barristers’ chambers we regularly instruct.
+A partner in the team has asked me to take a note of the key points discussed, as I will be including some of these insights in an article that I am writing about this very subject for our weekly WorkLife blog.

-1.00pm: We have our weekly disputes team catch-up.
-This is an informal call where we update each other on the matters we are working on, as well as chatting about interesting things we might be doing outside work.
-I then have some lunch before heading out for an afternoon walk.
-When I was in the office, I would have lunch with other trainees in Lincoln’s Inn Fields, which is a large green space in front of the office.
+1.00pm: We have our weekly employment team catch-up.
+This is an informal call which all 40+ members of the team attend to update each other on the matters we are working on.
+I then head out for some lunch.
+When I’m in the office, I usually have lunch with other trainees on Lincoln’s Inn Fields, which is a large green space in front of the office.

 About the firm